ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

    call C:\dev\ros2_{DISTRO}\local_setup.bat

 It is normal that the previous command, if nothing else went wrong, outputs "The system cannot find the path specified." exactly once.
+If you encounter a warning message similar to ``[rti_context_adds_cmake_module]``, feel free to ignore it.
+This warning does not indicate any issues with the ROS 2 installation functionality.

 Try some examples
 -----------------